Aminolevulinic Acid Solution

 If OVERDOSE is suspected:

-- If you have any questions about aminolevulinic acid solution, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about aminolevulinic acid solution, please talk with your doctor, nurse, pharmacist, or other health care provider.

-This information should not be used to decide whether or not to take aminolevulinic acid solution or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+Disclaimer: This information should not be used to decide whether or not to take aminolevulinic acid solution or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about aminolevulinic acid solution.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to aminolevulinic acid solution.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using aminolevulinic acid solution.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using aminolevulinic acid solution.

 More about aminolevulinic acid topical